CloudFormation

 Gotchas

 • Not every resource type provisions something.
 Types in the provisioner list above create real backing state.
-Anything else (most AWS::EC2::*, AWS::AutoScaling::*, etc.) is recorded but has no underlying resource, so a follow-up call against that service will 404.
+Anything else (the remaining AWS::EC2::* types such as Instance / NatGateway / Route, etc.) is recorded but has no underlying resource, so a follow-up call against that service will 404.

 • Drift always reports IN_SYNC. fakecloud is the source of truth for backing state, so real drift never occurs.
 The drift API still round-trips IDs and statuses for tooling that polls them.